Software QA Testing Checklists

 Now, all you have to do with this list is mark done or not done.

-Since, a defect free product is not possible and we will have to make sure that we test to the best extent possible in the given amount of time – a check list of the below effect is created to track the most important criteria that needs to be met to deem a testing phase satisfactory.
+Since a defect-free product is not possible and we will have to make sure that we test to the best extent possible in the given amount of time – a checklist of the below effect is created to track the most important criteria that need to be met to deem a testing phase satisfactory.

 |100% Test Scripts executed||Done|